What Minification Does and Why It Matters

 The performance impact is significant.
 A typical unminified CSS file is 25-40% larger than its minified version.
 JavaScript files often see 30-50% reduction.
 For a website with 200 KB of unminified CSS and 400 KB of unminified JavaScript, minification saves approximately 170-250 KB of data transfer on every page load.

-This matters more than the raw numbers suggest.
-CSS and JavaScript are render-blocking resources — the browser cannot display the page until they are downloaded and parsed.
-Every kilobyte of CSS delays the first paint, and every kilobyte of JavaScript delays interactivity.
-The difference between a 400 KB and a 250 KB JavaScript bundle is often the difference between a page that feels instant and one that feels sluggish, especially on mobile connections.
+CSS and JavaScript are render-blocking resources - the browser cannot display the page until they are downloaded and parsed.
+The difference between a 400 KB and a 250 KB JavaScript bundle is often the difference between a page that feels instant and one that feels sluggish.

 Modern web frameworks like Next.js, Vite, and Webpack handle minification automatically during the build process.
 But many websites - WordPress sites, static HTML sites, landing pages, email templates, and third-party platform customizations - ship unminified code because they lack a build pipeline.
 For these cases, manual minification with browser-based tools is the practical solution.